BadPirate/nextstrap/README.md

 - Run `yarn db:generate` to set up your database.
 - Start developing your app!

+## Development Process (2025+)

+- **Single Source of Truth for Schema:**

+  - All Prisma models and DB schema are defined in `prisma/schema.prisma`.
+  - To update type definitions and Prisma client, run:
+    ```bash
+    yarn generate:schema
+    # or
+    yarn db:generate
+    ```
+  - The devcontainer and CI will ensure the client is always up to date.

+- **Database Setup:**

+  - Test and dev databases are managed FULL-AUTO in the devcontainer.
+  - Schema is pushed and client generated on container creation; tests only clean data.
+  - No manual DB resets needed for routine development/testing.

+- **Testing, Linting, and Type Checking:**

+  - All tests (unit and E2E), lint, and typecheck run automatically on commit and in CI.
+  - Playwright browsers and Prisma client are pre-installed in the devcontainer.
+  - To run all checks locally:
+    ```bash
+    yarn lint
+    yarn test
+    yarn test:e2e
+    ```

+- **Devcontainer Environment:**
+  - Includes up-to-date Node.js, npm, Git (built from source if needed), and ESLint pre-installed and on the PATH.
+  - No need to install these tools manually.

 ## Copilot & AI Agent Usage in Dev Container

 This project is pre-configured for GitHub Copilot and agent features in VS Code.
 To use Copilot and access advanced AI features: